deniz-oezdemir/Minishell/README.md

 - [Sources](#sources)

 ## About
 This program was developed together with [Eleonore](https://github.com/elecarlier).
 Taking [bash](https://www.gnu.org/software/bash/) as a reference, it aims to replicate the basic functionalities of a Unix shell.
-In general, a shell is a an interface that acts as an intermediary between the user and the operating system kernel.
+In general, a shell is an interface that acts as an intermediary between the user and the operating system kernel.
 It serves as a command interpreter, allowing users to interact with the system through a text-based interface.

 ## Demo